Alewy00/korra/README.md

 * Technoligies used to create Korra

-• React.js
+* React.js

-• SASS
+* SASS

-• PostgreSQL
+* PostgreSQL

+* Ruby on Rails

-• Ruby on Rails
+This projects uses Ruby on Rails in the backend to create intances of

-* Configuration

-* Database creation
+*Users

-* Database initialization
+* Login-Sessions

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Questions

-* ...
+* Answers

+The data for each of these is stored by PostgesSQL in a table format

 # korra